-Within one hundred twenty (120) days of this Agreement the parties will agree to the establishment of three (3) Agency pilot programs that will explore Agency contracting practices and develop strategies for alternatives to contracting out.
+Within one hundred twenty (120) days of this Agreement the parties will agree to the establishment of four (4) Agency pilot programs to include Rehabilitation & Corrections, Transportation, Public Safety, and Administrative Services, that will explore Agency contracting practices and develop strategies for alternatives to contracting out.
 Pilots will explore the factors that motivate subcontracting, discuss future plans and develop joint strategies that will permit State employees to perform the work by meeting the Agency service delivery needs.
+Additional release time may be provided for the purposes outlined in 39.02.